samuelviveiros/pysmod/README.md

 ```

 Make sure you have selected the correct `Solution Configuration` in the toolbar (a combo box field located right below `Build` and `Debug` menus).

+### I receive the following error when listing extensions in game: `<FAILED> file "pysmod.ext.2.l4d.dll": The specified module could not be found.`

+Before compiling the extension, make sure the `PYTHONHOME` and `Path` environment variables are pointing to the same Python directory.